TTTaevas/CyberPop/README.md

 CyberPop! is a static website built to teach the basics of technology to people who don't know anything about it, from kids to the elderly!

-It aims to make the concepts of technology more comprehensible to everyone before they decide to put their time (and money) into learning it, for example through a course.
+It aims to make the concepts of technology more comprehensible to everyone before they decide to put their time (and money) into learning it.

 **Check [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute to this project!!**